 - Part 3: Follow-up – this will involve one last home visit to check on your health

-Over the course of the whole study, you can expect to have 10 visits at the clinic and 6 at home; 9 of these will be shorter visits (half a day) and 7 will be longer visits (full day).
+Over the course of the whole study, you can expect to have 13 visits at the clinic and 3 at home (if you choose to have these); some of these will be shorter visits (half a day) and some will be longer visits (full day).

-Once enrolled, you will be randomly assigned (like flipping a coin) to receive either the study drug or a placebo (a placebo looks like the study drug but has no medicinally active ingredients); you will have an equal chance (50%) of receiving either the study drug or placebo.
+Once enrolled, you will be randomly assigned (like flipping a coin) to receive either the study drug (one of two different doses) or a placebo (a placebo looks like the study drug but has no medicinally active ingredients).
 Neither you nor the study team will know which one you are taking.
 This ensures that the results from the tests can be compared and analyzed in a neutral way without any prejudice.

 The study drug or placebo are given as two oral (by mouth) capsules to be taken together, twice a day every day for 18 months.